 While the prices of Brand CPC are rising, they are still considered cheaper than the traditional keywords marketers bid on to attract traffic.
 This is changing as the nature of competitor bidding becomes more popular.
 Yet the costs are on average 80 to 90% less than traditional keywords.
 This is what makes them so attractive.

 Another argument is that they are less competitive than traditional keywords.
-The reason why they are cheaper (as we discuss above) is because less people bid on the terms.
+The reason why they are cheaper (as we discussed above) is that fewer people bid on the terms.

 Google works on a bidding system.
 The more people interested, the higher the bid.
 If fewer people are bidding, then the price naturally decreases.